nacht-falter/sonic-explorers/README.md

 The use of geolocation and maps is an essential part of the application.
 Due to the ephemeral nature of sound, recordings often feel disconnected from the original situation in which they were recorded.
 Adding location data to a sound can help to link sound recordings to real places and situations, which makes it easier for users to relate to them.
 At the same time, placing sounds on a map allows users to explore sounds from different places and discover new sounds around them.
 It also encourages users to get out and explore interesting sounds in the world.

 Tagging sounds is another important feature of the application.
 It allows users to organize and find sounds.
 It also encourages users to think about the acoustic qualities of the sounds they encounter and to reflect on them.
-Although it can be quite challenging to find appropriate words to describe a sound, other than the sound's source, thinking about this can be a first step to a more conscious approach to sound.
+Although it can be quite challenging to find appropriate words to describe a sound, other than just naming the sound's source, thinking about this can be a first step to a more conscious approach to sound.

 The social interaction features of the application (following other users, liking and commenting on sounds) are intended to encourage users to engage with each other and to create a community of people who are interested in sound.